mmu-webdesign/awdd2-2022-group5/1_user_and_competitor_research/proposal.md

 # Proposal

-The _italic text_ below is a guide to each section.
-Remove this text and add your own, retaining the headings.

-**Word count** 1000 words (+/- 10%) maximum

 ## Project summary

-_What are you trying to communicate with your site?
-A description of the project in a sentence or two.
-Imagine you are trying to explain what your group can do quickly to a colleague whilst in a lift_.

 The intention of this project is to create a fully functioning website to display content in a way which is easy to digest for the user.